Republican Abbott, Democrat O'Rourke to Face Off in Texas Governor Race

 Midterm elections typically serve as a referendum on the sitting president, and Republicans are favored to win a majority in at least one of the two chambers of Congress that Democrats control by razor-thin margins.
 That would allow Republicans to block Biden's legislative agenda and launch investigations that could damage his administration.

-Biden, whose public approval remains at a low 43%, according to a Reuters/Ipsos poll completed on Tuesday, was set to deliver his annual State of the Union address in the evening.
+Biden, whose public approval remains at a low 43%, according to a Reuters/Ipsos poll completed on Tuesday, delivered his annual State of the Union address in the evening.

-The Republican race for attorney general may provide an early measure of Trump's enduring popularity among the party's faithful.
-Ken Paxton, the incumbent, is running for a third term with Trump's backing, despite his pending 2015 indictment for securities fraud and a separate federal investigation into allegations of bribery.
-Paxton has denied any wrongdoing.

-His Republican opponents include firebrand U.S. Representative Louie Gohmert, Land Commissioner George P. Bush, grandson of former President George H.W.
-Bush, and former state Supreme Court Justice Eva Guzman.

 ABBOTT PUSHES CONSERVATIVE AGENDA